Extended-Timeline/et-history-data/Character Files.md

 # Character files

 Character data is recorded in yml format as shown below.
+All characters belonging to the same tag are included in the same file named after the tag and ordered by date of birth.
+If a character belonged to multiple tags, they may be included under any one of those files.

 ```
 tag_guy_of_place: